-Moss Side in the early nineties was scary at night: streets lined with ddark hooded figures, eyes glaring out through scarf-wrapped faces; blacked-out BMWs cruising around with menace, growling and buzzing on jungle basslines.
-In off-licences and late night petrol stations, the till and goods were kept behind multiple layers of plastic/glass; the customer simply stood in a glass corridor waiting to give their orders to stoic shopkeepers.
+Moss Side in the early 90s was scary at night: streets lined with dark, hooded figures, eyes glaring out through scarf-wrapped faces; blacked-out BMWs cruising around with menace, growling and buzzing on jungle basslines.
+In off-licences and late night petrol stations, the till and goods were kept behind multiple layers of bullet-proof perspex; the customer simply stood in this perspex corridor waiting to give their orders to stoic shopkeepers.
 Armed robberies were frequent.
 Frankly, it was terrifying; I was almost permanently terrified living there.

-Once, I could not avoid my being sent – with £20 for sweets, crisps, fags and Rizlas.
+Once, it was my unavoidable turn to go with £20 for sweets, crisps, fags and rizlas.